-Time to sail the Seven Seas and perhaps the Spanish Main as we board Captain Hook’s pirate ship.
+Time to sail the Seven Seas and perhaps the Spanish Main as we board Captain Hook’s pirate ship (stuck in a snow globe).
 Will we arrive in Never Never Land or will we have to scuttle our vessel along the way?
 Either way, it’s too late to turn back now!

 We join our protagonists with a duel already in progress: